-At the end of May 2013, the value of taxable supplies for the month of May is RM100,000 and the value of taxable supplies for the eleven months backward (i.e. from June 2012 to April 2013) is RM400,200.
+- 13. At the end of May 2016, the value of taxable supplies for the month of May is RM100,000 and the value of taxable supplies for the eleven months backward (i.e. from June 2015 to April 2016) is RM400,200.
 The total value (annual taxable turnover) of all taxable supplies is RM500,200.
-The taxable turnover has exceeded the threshold starting from 1 June 2013 and the business is liable to be registered for GST within twenty eight days from this date, i.e. 1 June 2013.
+The taxable turnover has exceeded the threshold starting from 1 June 2016 and the business is liable to be registered for GST within twenty eight days from this date, i.e. 1 June 2016.
+The effective date for GST registration is 1 July 2016 (first day of the following month after the end of the twenty-eight day liability) since the annual taxable turnover has exceeded the threshold limit on 31 May 2016. - 14.
 For the future method, the taxable turnover is based on the value of taxable supplies in any month plus the expected value of taxable supplies for the eleven months immediately after that month.
 A business will have reasonable grounds to expect its taxable turnover to exceed the threshold if it has signed a written contract to supply taxable goods or services.
 The determination of future method is explained as in Diagram 2.